Operations

 There should be a section that discusses five aspects of your influencer collaboration:

-1. Expected deliverables: share details about which social media channel(s) you expect the creators to post on, how many posts they should share, which type of posts (images vs. videos vs. Stories), which link or code they should use etc. Be as specific as possible to avoid any confusion.
+1. Expected deliverables: share details about which social media channel(s) you expect the creators to post on, how many posts they should share, which type of posts (images vs. videos vs. Stories), length of videos you expect, which link or code they should use etc. Be as specific as possible to avoid any confusion.

 3. Content approvals: include how many rounds of edits are included with the payment, what are the charges for any additional changes, and when you’ll provide creative input in the workflow.